How To Apply Custom CSS

 Even when you find the perfect theme for your needs, chances are, that at some point, you are going to want to change something that will require some custom CSS.

 CSS (Cascading Style Sheets) is code used to style your content.
-There are a multitude of styling options already included with the theme, in your theme options panel, and within the element and page options.
+There are innumerable styling options already included with the theme, in the Fusion Theme Options panel, and within the Element and Page Options.
 But even with that plethora of styling options, you will probably eventually come across something that does not have a built-in option.

 Where To Apply Custom CSS?

-There are several places Custom CSS can be applied.
+There are several places Custom CSS can be applied in Avada.

 !importantdeclaration may be needed.
 Don’t URL encode image or svg paths.
 Contents of this field will be auto encoded.